josbeir/cakephp-docs-md/docs/en/development/routing.md

 ### Grouping Middleware

-To help keep your route code :abbr:`DRY (Do not Repeat Yourself)` middleware can be combined into groups.
+To help keep your route code <abbr title="Do not Repeat Yourself">DRY</abbr> middleware can be combined into groups.
 Once combined groups can be applied like middleware can
 ```php